 Authority regular employees earn vacation leave each month at a scheduled rate from eight hours to twelve hours per month in accordance with years of service and sick leave at the rate of eight hours per month.
 Vacation leave can be accrued up to a maximum of 240 hours and sick leave can be accrued up to a maximum of 1,200 hours.
+Employees covered as VRS Hybrid employees can accrue a maximum of 80 hours sick leave.
 Sick leave is paid to the employee at a rate of \$20 per day.
 Accumulated unpaid vacation and sick leave amounts are accrued when incurred.
-At June 30, 2014 and 2013, the liability for accrued vacation and sick leave was \$95,453 and \$89,585, respectively.
+At June 30, 2015 and 2014, the liability for accrued vacation and sick leave was \$95,161 and \$95,453, respectively.